-Professor Dennis Hardy is Vice-Chancellor of the University of Seychelles.
+Professor Dennis Hardy is the former Vice-Chancellor of the University of Seychelles.

 He graduated with a first degree in Geography from the University of Exeter, UK, followed by an MA in Geography by research.
 From there he joined the Greater London Council and qualified at University College London as a professional urban planner.
 He later became a Fellow of the Royal Town Planning Institute.